-4.11.3.1 Provide information on the symptoms related to the physical, chemical, and toxicological characteristics of the substance following exposure related to the intended uses.
+4.11.3.1 Provide information on the symptoms related to the physical, chemical, and toxicological characteristics of the substance following exposure.
 These should range from the first symptoms at the lowest exposures to the consequences of severe exposure; for example, 'headaches and dizziness may occur, proceeding to fainting or unconsciousness; large doses may result in coma and death'.